hilmi-yilmaz/libft/README.md

 * **ft\_lstclear**: Deletes and frees the given element and every successor of that element, using the function ’del’ and free(3).
 Finally, the pointer to the list is set to NULL.
 * **ft\_lstiter**: Iterates the list ’lst’ and applies the function ’f’ to the content of each element.
 * **ft\_lstmap**: Iterates the list ’lst’ and applies the function ’f’ to the content of each element.
 Creates a new list resulting of the successive applications of the function ’f’.
 The ’del’ function is used to delete the content of an element if needed.

+## Usage

+Clone this repository and run 'make' in the command line.
+This will create the library libft.a with all functions excluding the Linked List functions.
+To add the Linked List function run 'make bonus'.